Overview ︎︎︎

 Download PDF

-When investigating the topic of working Muslim women in Lamu, the questions surrounding the lack of female mosques was answered time and time again with one word: “culture”.
+When investigating the topic of working Muslim women in Lamu, questions surrounding the lack of female mosques were answered time and time again with one word: “culture.”
 What is culture?
 And how is it different from religion?
-These are the questions on which I have built my theoretical framework that underpins my exploration of the female religious practices outside of the domestic space in Lamu Town.
+These are the questions on which I have built the theoretical framework that underpins my exploration of female religious practices outside of domestic space in Lamu Town.

 “We’re fighting with culture and religion.”